Daria444/Projects/README.md

 # Projects
 ---
-This repository contains notebooks that I created while studying at the university, in the online school karpov.courses and in the process of self-studying the basic tools needed for data analysis
+This repository contains notebooks that I created while studying at the university, in the online school karpov.courses and in the process of self-studying the basic tools needed for data analysis.

 ---
+classification_site_users.ipynb
-1. classification_site_users.ipynb contains an analysis of user behavior on the Internet in order to recognize the target user from his Internet sessions
+Сontains an analysis of user behavior on the Internet in order to recognize the target user from his Internet sessions

 2. eda_cluster_analysis.ipynb contains an exploratory analysis of a dataset containing information about housing, as well as cluster analysis of housing based on characteristics such as sale price, location type, area, etc.
 3. eda.ipynb contains an exploratory analysis of a dataset containing information about client's credit history
 4. ab_test.ipynb contains A/B-testing of the hypothesis, which consists in launching a new mechanics of payment for services on the site